 In order to identify the operators that measure the topological charge, we first consider the characteristics that we require such operators to have.
 While the topological charges are properties of the Hilbert space, the Hamiltonian picks out a certain set of charges, such that the ground state has the trivial charge.
-Then, because a measurement operator should not change the charge in any region, we require that the measurement operators do not create any excitations.
-Therefore we enforce that the measurement operator commutes with the Hamiltonian.
-Another property we require is that smoothly deforming the measurement operator without crossing any excitations should preserve the measured charge, because the ground state has trivial charge.
+Then, because a measurement operator should not change the charge in any region, we require that the measurement operators do not create any excitations and so must commute with the Hamiltonian.
+In addition, smoothly deforming the measurement operator without crossing any excitations should preserve the measured charge, because the ground state has trivial charge.
 Following the method of Bombin and Martin-Delgado \cite{Bombin2008}, we construct such measurement operators using closed ribbon and closed membrane operators (the latter because we consider the 3+1d case, whereas Ref. \cite{Bombin2008} considered a 2+1d model).
-This may sound restrictive, but all operators in this model can be expressed in terms of the ribbon and membrane operators, and the ribbon operators that commute with the energy terms must be closed.
-However we may need to take additional steps to guarantee that the closed operators commute with all of the energy terms (because there may be some obstruction to closing the operator without producing some excitations).
-Our approach is as follows.
-We take the surface on which we want to measure the charge.
-Then we apply as many independent closed membrane and ribbon operators that act on that surface as possible, and construct all possible sums of these operators that commute with the Hamiltonian.
-The space of such operators corresponds to the space of possible topological charges.
-We note that the step of choosing the surface is important, not just because it determines where we want to measure the charge, but also because the set of charges to be measured depends on the topology of the measurement surface.
-A spherical measurement surface measures a different set of topological charges from a toroidal surface for example.
-A spherical measurement surface cannot distinguish a loop-like excitation from a point-like one, and for this reason we say that a spherical surface measures the point-like charge of an excitation (or set of excitations).
-In order to determine the loop-like charge of an excitation, we must use a toroidal surface, such as the one shown in Figure \ref{loop_measurement} (or a surface of higher genus, although we will not consider these in this work).
-We are therefore most interested in the torus charge, but we will consider the sphere charge in Ref. \cite{HuxfordPaper3}, where in particular we explicitly find the sphere charge of the simple excitations.
+This may seem restrictive, but all operators in this model can be expressed in terms of the ribbon and membrane operators, and the ribbon operators that commute with the energy terms must be closed.
+However, we may need to take additional steps to guarantee that the closed operators commute with all of the energy terms, because there may be some obstruction to closing the operator without producing some excitations.